 Mother Rita's preservation of collective memory for years becomes a social and psychological imperative intimately connected to the transmission of identity and to survival as a whole.
-On the one hand, emphasizing intergenerational transmission of heritage enhances Nikki in developing a mechanism of keen interest, self-esteem and self-awareness of the capacity of doing and social responsibilities she has as heirs of kings and queens.
-On the other hand, the belated recognition of her heritage obstructs her devotion and defers the fulfillment of her potential.
-Nikki's unrealized zeal in Happy Land is premised on an epistemic rupture: the belatedness of duty's revelation, which might have otherwise disciplined her labor into purpose.
-"I realized that maybe I would've done different if I'd known I was descended from royalty.
+On the one hand, emphasizing intergenerational transmission of heritage enhances Nikki in developing keen interest in her family, enhancing self-esteem and self-awareness.
+On the other hand, the belated recognition of her heritage had thus far obstructed her devotion to family property and deferred the fulfillment of her potential.
+Nikki's failure to fulfil her ambitions in Happy Land is premised on an epistemic rupture: the belatedness of duty's revelation, which might have otherwise disciplined her labor into purpose.
+She herself confesses to that, stating: "...maybe I would've done different if I'd known I was descended from royalty.
 Maybe I would've gone to college or dreamed bigger.
-Maybe I would've understood that the possibilities for my future were limitless" (Perkins-Valdez, ch 40).
+Maybe I would've understood that the possibilities for my future were limitless" (Perkins-Valdez 281).
 These brighter prospects are the ground on which the battle for equality is fought.
-The depreciated sense of the self she initially had negatively impacted on Nikki's social dreams.
-Mother Rita's system of transmitting heritage through the means of oral tradition raises awareness in Nikki of how past events that affected their community constitute a "powerful tool in the establishment of a fundamental understanding of the connections between these past events and current circumstances" (Tulius).
-So, the understanding of these connections between the past-her ancestral history-and the present-her current situations-restores a resistance in her in front of forthcoming adversities in a society rife with racism.
-Furthermore, the oral tradition, the combination of transfer and transcription of memory through generations, is what helps Nikki develop a mechanism of "subjectivity" (Steedly 1993: 22) by developing the "I" which typically helps "escape from torture and bondage" (Mukherjee 20).
-Memory creates historical consciousness which empowers descendants' sense of self-reflection and awareness by increasing their connection to ancestors.
-Reversely, the lack of historical consciousness engenders a perilous rupture (Morrison 331) which creates a "late start" in many African Americans' personal journey, what Nikki personally experiences (Perkins-Valdez, ch.
-"Epilogue").
-This fosters a collective amnesia wherein Blacks, unmoored from ancestral narratives, are condemned to an existence of destabilized identity, adrift between the void of unbelonging and the ceaseless negotiation of selfhood.
-"If we don't keep in touch with the ancestors, we are, in fact, lost" (Morrison 331), which underscores disconnection and this disconnection kills the ancestors who constitute historical figures: "when you kill the ancestors, you kill yourself" (Morrison 331).
+The depreciated sense of the self she initially had negatively impacted Nikki's social dreams.
+The understanding of these connections between the past, her ancestral history, and the present, her current struggles, restores her capacity of resistance in confronting forthcoming adversities in a society rife with racism.
+Memory creates historical consciousness which in turn empowers descendants' sense of self-reflection and awareness by increasing their connection to ancestors.
+Reversely, the lack of historical consciousness engenders a perilous rupture (Morrison 331).
+The rupture creates a late start in many African Americans' personal journey, which Nikki personally experiences (Perkins-Valdez 302-317).
+This fosters a collective amnesia wherein Blacks, unmoored from ancestral narratives, are condemned to an existence of destabilized pursuits, adrift between the void of unbelonging and the ceaseless negotiation of selfhood: "If we don't keep in touch with the ancestors, Toni Morrison argues, we are, in fact, lost" (331).
+Disconnection from the past kills the ancestors who constitute our roots.
+"When you kill the ancestors, Morrison goes on, you kill yourself" (Morrison 331).

 As exemplified in Perkins-Valdez's Happy Land, the transmission of heritage occurs through oral traditions.
-Where Mother Rita recounts the story of the queen Luella, Nikki's great-great-great-grandmother, to reconnect her granddaughter to family lineage.
+The novelist dusting and exposing the lost memory of Happy Land community contributes in linking to that past.
+In the novel, Mother Rita recounts the story of Queen Luella, Nikki's great-great-great-grandmother, to reconnect her granddaughter to her family lineage.
 This mirrors historical African traditions where griots preserve communal memory.
-The novel suggests that stories are tools of resilience which can allow descendants to dream big, to get confidence and ambition: "imagination can brush the sky".
-For African Americans, this imagination needs that they should be "rooted in the soil" which symbolizes a deep connection to culture, community, and tradition: "It's only when you're rooted in the soil that your family once inhabited that your imagination can brush the sky" (Perkins-Valdez, ch.
-34).
-She then develops the keen sense of communal memory preservation and turns on a sense of self-definition which stands as foundation for identity and resistance.
+The novel suggests that stories are tools of resilience which can allow descendants to dream big, to get confidence and ambition.